NUEL-JOHN/NUEL-JOHN/README.md

 - 👋 Hi, I’m @NUEL-JOHN
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning JavaScript and python
+- 🌱 I’m experienced in HTML, CSS, JavaScript and python
-- 💞️ I’m looking to collaborate on some ideas with Apple and Google
+- 💞️ I’m looking to collaborate on some ideas with Apple, Google and other tech companies👍🏽.
 - 📫 How to reach me (johnikpeama96@gmail.com)

 <!---